Curriculum Overview

 (required of all students; timeline determined by thesis or project advisor)

-* Note: Some academic programs may allow the Honors project and/or thesis to satisfy their Capstone and Writing Intensive Within Major requirements.
+* Note: Some academic programs may allow the Honors project and/or thesis to satisfy their Capstone and Writing Intensive within major requirements.
 Students should consult with their academic program about whether and how their project interacts with capstone and writing intensive requirements in their program.